Council District 26: Traffic Crash Statistics

 Street Safety Record

-2025 year-to-date
+2026 year-to-date

-Recent win: Resolution calling on the New York State Legislature to pass, and the New York State Governor to sign, A.5440, which imposes owner liability for failure of an operator to comply with traffic control indicators within the city of New York.: Council vote fails
+Recent win: Resolution calling on the New York State Legislature to pass, and the New York State Governor to sign, A.5440, which imposes owner liability for failure of an operator to comply with traffic control indicators within the city of New York: Council vote fails

-Contact State Senator Michael Gianaris A 100
+State Senator Michael Gianaris A (95)

 State Senator Michael Gianaris